Mayurwagh98/Intership-OS/README.md

 # Intership-OS-Projects
-This are some of the projects I did during my internship in orbit shifters.
+These are some of the projects I did during my internship in orbit shifters.
 Ypu can find some of the glimpes of few projects I have attached here.

 Cycling :-